hbokh/awesome-saltstack/README.md

 - [Prometheus - Auto-deploying Consul and Exporters using Saltstack](https://yetiops.net/posts/prometheus-consul-saltstack-part-1-linux/) - How to deploy SaltStack, Consul and the Prometheus Node Exporter on Linux. :gem:
 - [Network Automation at Scale](https://mirceaulinic.net/2017-02-14-network-automation-tutorial/) - Up and running in 60 minutes.
 - [SaltStack Overview](https://saidvandeklundert.net/2020-03-20-saltstack-overview/) - An excellent overview and introduction of Salt.
+- [Parsing Command Output in Saltstack with JC](https://blog.kellybrazil.com/2020/09/15/parsing-command-output-in-saltstack-with-jc/) - How to easily parse remote command output in SaltStack, using `jc`.

 ## Discussions